TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 5/Nehemiah 5.12.md

 ---

-Then said they, We will restore them, and will require nothing of them; so will we do, even as thou sayest.
+Then they said, "We will restore them, and will require nothing of them; so will we do, even as you say."
 Then I called the priests, and took an oath of them, that they would do according to this promise.